appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 ### Connection Managements

-Connect or disconnect from third-party service providers such as notification tools or store connections
+Connect or disconnect from third-party service providers such as notification tools or store connections.

 #### Notification Tools